The importance of working with the light on your wedding day and planning your photography around it

 Characteristics: soft, diffused light with a cool colour tone that leads to muted tones and pastel colours

 Dusk light happens after the sun has dipped below the horizon and you get beautifully soft light that’s diffused in all directions.
-You have to move pretty quickly because it gets darker and darker from that point.
+You have to move pretty quickly because it gets darker and darker from that point onwards.

 I don’t shoot in this kind of light much, to be honest.
 The sunset is realllllyyyyyy late in the summer!
-As much as I love colour, contrast and those bright vibrant tones that you get before the sun vanishes.
-I do like the softness of images captured at this time of day.
+As much as I love colour, contrast and those bright vibrant tones that you get before the sun vanishes. there’s something magical about the softness and stillness at this time of day.
 The following are examples of dusk light pictures.

 Time of day: any time

 I hope this gives you a good overview of different lighting situations and how they’ll affect your photography on the day.
 If you have any questions let me know!
 If you’d like to chat about working with me as your wedding photographer get in touch here.